 The campaign increased the number of reports on electoral irregularities and reduced the likelihood that these irregularities would occur.
 It was more cost-effective than other traditionally-used monitoring efforts that have cost-effectiveness data.

-Reporting: Receiving any version of the Facebook ad increased the probability that a report was filed from a municipality by 9.3 percentage points, a 33 percent from the comparison municipalities.
-Similarly, the number of reports increased by 0.34, a 61percent increase compared to the comparison municipalities.
+Reporting: Receiving any version of the Facebook ad increased the probability that a report was filed from a municipality by 10.6 percentage points, a 37 percent from the comparison municipalities.
+Similarly, the number of reports increased by 0.37, a 67 percent increase compared to the comparison municipalities.

 The ads containing the information of where individuals could report —the link to MOE’s website— seemed to be the ones driving these positive effects.